Angelfish

 Their flesh considered to be of good enough quality for human consumption.
 It is marketed fresh in Singapore and Thailand, however it has been linked to ciguatera poisoning which is a severe form of food poisoning which can last up to 20 years.
 This fish has also been successfully raised in captivity.
 Highly prized for public and private aquaria, the French angelfish is a very hardy, long-lived, and disease-resistant species.

-GREY ANGELFISH
+ANGELFISH IDENTIFICATION:

 Pomacanthus arcuatus